Estimated reading time: 7 minutes

 Maximize the happy moments and eliminate the stress in your life.

 I have enjoyed spending less time in my kitchen these last few days but even more enjoying the time I have spent in my new organized kitchen.

 How happy I feel having this task done keeps me motivated to keep my kitchen organized and de-clutter the rest of my house.

-Katrina is a contributor to Canadian Budget Binder and is as passionate about personal finance as she is gardening.
+Katrina contributes to Canadian Budget Binder and is as passionate about personal finance as gardening.
 Katrina is a horticulture graduate with over 10 years of experience with landscaping and greenhouse production.

 - Reader question: Budgeting tips for low-income families

 - How to motivate picky eaters in your family

 - Reader Question: Ways money can kill the spark in a relationship